-Application 2: Filling and Repairing Wood with Epoxy Resin
+Application 2: Epoxy Wood Filler – Filling and Repairing Wood

 Old weathered pieces of wood, boards eaten by woodworms, or gnarled pieces of wood with knots are typically not of interest to carpenters.
 For artistic use, however, this wood is perfect for filling with resin.

-If you have a board with holes or inlays that you would like to fill, first check that the hole is not continuous and that the resin can drain off at the bottom.
-You can seal continuous holes with tape or use silicone sealant which can easily be removed later.
+If you have a board with holes or cracks that you would like to fill, first check that these are not continuous and that the resin can’t drain through the bottom.
+You can seal these types of holes with tape or use silicone sealant which can easily be removed later.

-Now you can fill your rolls with the resin mixtures.
+Now you can fill the cavities with the resin mixtures.
 It is worthwhile here to color the resin so there is a contrast between the color of the resin and the color of the wood in the filled areas.
-Dyes that glow in the dark or under a black light are also exciting possibilities.
+Dyes or Paints that glow in the dark or under a black light are also exciting possibilities.

-After the resin cures, you have to sand the surface.
+After the resin cures, you have to sand the epoxy surface.

 Application 3: Casting Wood in Resin (Resin Casting)